jgckruger/URI/README.md

 #URI

-This repository is made for agregating and collect codes made in different languages for URI Online Judge for studying and learning purposes.
+This repository is made for agregating and collect codes made in different languages for URI Online Judge.

+The code here is for studying and learning purposes.

 Every solution is working unless stated otherwise.